Fentanyl Abuse Statistics

 • Legal manufacture of fentanyl products is unlikely to cease despite public outcry about its lethality.

-• Illegally manufactured fentanyl may come in the form of candies, blotter paper, pills, powders, nasal sprays, eye droppers, etc.
+• Illegally manufactured fentanyl may come in the form of pills, powders, candies, blotter paper, nasal sprays, eye droppers, etc.

 Geographic Distribution